TommasoMenghini/DPM-Models-for-Clustering/country_data.md

 MCMC Convergence Assessment
 ================

 To **assess convergence** in our MCMC chain you can opt for a graphical approach, plotting two functionals of the chain: the **number of clusters** and the **entropy** of every visited partition.
-The resulting plots suggest convergence.

-Another approach could involve applying diagnostics to these quantities.
-For instance, the R library `coda` offers a range of useful functions, such as `geweke.diag()`, which provides a convergence diagnostic based on a test for the equality of the means of the first and last parts of a Markov chain.
+Another approach could involve applying **diagnostics** to these quantities.
+For instance, the R library `coda` offers a range of useful functions, such as `geweke.diag()`, which provides a **convergence diagnostic based on a test** for the equality of the means of the first and last parts of a Markov chain.
 If the test statistic is not significant, it is a positive indication of convergence.

 ``` r
 library(coda)